 8. Visit Dog-Friendly Restaurants and Bars

 When you’re hungry, you don’t have to leave your four-legged friend at home or back at the hotel.
-San Diego has tons of bars and restaurants that welcome leashed dogs whether it’s on a sun deck, outdoor patio, or in another area that is dog-friendly.
+San Diego has tons of bars and restaurants that welcome leashed dogs, whether on a sun deck, outdoor patio, or in another dog-friendly area.

 Tip: Combine your day in the surf and sun with a dog-friendly restaurant at Ocean Beach, where you’ll find more than 30 pet-friendly establishments.
 Some even have a yappy hour where your pooch is more than welcome.